vesuxyz/docs/blog/2024-11-27-welcome-re7/index.md

 ## **Next Level DeFi with Re7 Labs**

 We’re thrilled to welcome **[Re7 Labs](https://x.com/Re7Capital)** to the Starknet ecosystem!
-As a leading investment firm, they are known for their expertise in crypto yield strategies and DeFi.
+As a leading risk curator, they are known for their expertise in crypto yield strategies and DeFi.
 Re7 Labs is recognized as one of the top vault curators, having played a key role in driving TVL to $3B on Morpho.

 Joining Vesu as the first pool curator thus signifies a major step for the entire Starknet ecosystem.
 This collaboration will allow Vesu and Starknet to expand to new use cases and further drive adoption and growth.